ptheywood/gtc-2019-talk/presentation.md

 ???

-Once this was implemented we looked at the run time of message output, and the car following model kernel.
+So we timed the car following model kernel at some of the lower benchmark scales,

-Message output was slower than of other communication strategies,
+and we see a huge reduction in the kernel runtime

-**but** message iteration was significantly cheaper.
+Although this does come with increased cost when outputting messages and sorting the message list.

 ---